Prince3087/Assignment2/README.md

 ## Overview

 This repository contains the implementation of three main tasks focused on improving Text-to-Speech (TTS) models.
-The tasks were assigned during my internship at **Parimal Lab, IIT Roorkee**, with a focus on fine-tuning TTS for specific applications and optimizing inference speed.
+The tasks were assigned during my selection process for internship at **Parimal Lab, IIT Roorkee**, with a focus on fine-tuning TTS for specific applications and optimizing inference speed.

 ### Tasks Overview: